sv-cover/cover-php/bulma_progress.md

 - Single committee page is crap now.
 - Working groups page needs major redesign.
 - Photo origin path in fotoboek/\_path.twig is ugly html.
 - Redesign photobook: rendering of books could be better.
 May need some backend changes.
-Photo modal still needs to be implemented, and better than in the previous design (more mobile friendly).
+- Photo modal still needs to be implemented, and better than in the previous design (more mobile friendly).
+- Consistent HTML structure (how to use headers, article footer etc)
+- Embedded mailing list form doesn't seem to work
+- Fix select fields